blaisereyes/dusty/README.md

 ### The Sand Canvas

 All sand particles are rendered on a full-screen HTML5 Canvas element.
 The canvas is cleared and redrawn each frame, with each particle colored based on its unique color value (a slight variation of the base sand color).

-## 🤔 Why Did I Make This?

-Because sometimes, the most captivating things are the simplest.
-There's something deeply satisfying about watching thousands of tiny particles obey the laws of physics, forming patterns and flows that emerge from simple rules.

-Also, I needed something to stare at during boring Zoom meetings.
-(Just kidding... or am I?)

 ## 🏖️ Final Thoughts